19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 2/Silence.md

 You create a sphere of soundless air in a 15' radius within range.
 No sound can enter, leave, or be created inside the sphere, and so affected creatures are [Deafened](../../../../Conditions/Deafened.md).

+Notably, this means spellcasting is impossible from inside that sphere since it requires speaking.

 *Upcast: Increase the range by 30' per spell level.*